Home » Sewing » Sewing for Home » You need to make these amazing triangle fabric weights

 Directions:

-• Place the fabric strips right sides together.
+• Place the fabric squares right sides together.

-• Lay the strips together again and sew around 3 sides.
+• Lay the strips together again and sew around 3 sides with 1/4″ seam allowance.

 • Clip the corners.